 With a foundation of a Bachelor of Science degree in Business Administration, my career spans over 25 years in the corporate world where I worked, primarily, in the telecom industry at AT&T and Sprint as a seasoned trainer, facilitator, analyst, consultant.
 I also worked at other Fortune 500 companies in information technology, financial services, and biotech.

-After an abusive experience happened in my life…which I now refer to as my ‘personal 9/11’, I developed a heightened awareness of the impact of our invisible choices on others and empathy for others suffering emotionally after being hurt by someone else’s selfish choice…whether it is a simple one-on-one incident or a large-scale tragedy affecting many people like terrorists attacks.
-Because of my ‘personal 9/11’, I now focus on helping prevent that from happening to other women and girls.
+After an abusive experience happened in my life…which I now refer to as my ‘personal 9/11’, I developed 1) a heightened awareness of the impact our invisible choices have on others and 2) empathy for others suffering emotionally after being hurt by someone else’s selfish choice…whether it is a simple one-on-one incident or a large-scale tragedy affecting many people like terrorists’ attacks.
+As a result of my ‘personal 9/11’, I now focus on helping prevent that from happening to other women and girls.

-Wanting to better understand the underlying reasons why people do what they do e.g. make hurtful choices, I began to read and scour hundreds of resources.
-This led me to the work of Nobel laureate, Dr. Herbert Simon whose studies revealed the underlying basis by which people make their choices and decisions: self-interest.
-Unfortunately, many people, unconsciously, make choices based on self-interest; but, usually, those self-based choices end up hurting others!
+Wanting to better understand the underlying reasons why people make harmful choices, I began to read hundreds of resources.
+This led me to the work of Nobel laureate, Dr. Herbert Simon, whose studies revealed the underlying basis that people make their choices and decisions: self-interest.
+Unfortunately, many people, unconsciously, make choices based on self-interest that also are considerate of others while other people like criminals make self-based choices that hurt others!

-I am a member of Women’s Federation for World Peace, Violence Prevention Coalition-Greater Los Angeles, and Greater Los Angeles Writers Society.
-I have held many leadership positions in community service organizations, served in an elected position as precinct councilwoman and have also served on the board of OC-SAPN, Orange County Substance Abuse Prevention Network.
-I partner with socially conscious activists and organizations who working together to promote respectfulness in their diverse communities and reduce social crimes such as the work I do dwith our Long Beach Human Trafficking Task Force.
-For more info re my work with these groups, visit www.Think-Of-All.com
+I am a member of Rotary’s E-Club for World Peace, Mediators Beyond Borders-LA, Southern California Mediators Assn, Women’s Federation for World Peace, Women’s Prosperity Network, Professional Writer’s Alliance< and affiliated with the Violence Prevention Coalition-Greater Los Angeles.
+I have held many leadership positions in community service organizations, served in an elected position as a councilwoman and have also served on the board of OC-SAPN, Orange County Substance Abuse Prevention Network.
+I partner with socially conscious activists and organizations like Long Beach Human Trafficking Task Force who are working together to promote respectfulness in their diverse communities and reduce social crimes such as human trafficking.
+For more info re my work I do through my non-profit, Local Choices for Global Respect, with these groups, visit www.Think-Of-All.com